 Figure 5.
-Adapter removal from a rack-mounted 31E/1C system
+Adapter removal from a system

 13. If you are not replacing the adapter or installing a new adapter, place a filler panel in the slot.
 Seal the expansion slot by using an expansion slot cover.

 What to do next